4d/docs/docs/commands-legacy/break-level.md

 <!-- END REF-->

-*This command is not thread-safe, it cannot be used in preemptive code.*

 #### Description

 <!--REF #_command_.BREAK LEVEL.Summary-->**BREAK LEVEL** specifies the number of break levels in a report performed using [PRINT SELECTION](print-selection.md).<!-- END REF-->